Riccardo Minasi: Life

 Born in Rome, Minasi received his first music lessons from his mother, studying modern violin with Paolo Centurioni and Alfredo Fiorentini.
 He then turned to the baroque violin and its repertoire, his teachers in this field being Enrico Parizzi and Luigi Mangiocavallo.

 He was a soloist as well as concertmaster in numerous ensembles, such as the: Le Concert des Nations under Jordi Savall, the Accademia Bizantina, the Concerto Italiano, with Il Giardino Armonico, the Concerto Vocale Gent under René Jacobs, the Collegium 1704 and the Ensemble 415 under Chiara Banchini.
 Among the important musicians with whom he has performed are Enrico Onofri, Viktoria Mullova, Albrecht Mayer, Christophe Coin, Sergio Azzolini and Reinhard Goebel.
 He has also worked as a conductor with several renowned ensembles, including the Kammerakademie Potsdam, the Ensemble Resonanz, the Zurich Chamber Orchestra, the Balthasar-Neumann-Chor und -Ensemble and the Helsinki Baroque Orchestra, of which he has been 1st Kapellmeister since 2008.
 In 2007 he founded the chamber music ensemble "Musica Antiqua Roma", with which he performs works of the 17th and 18th centuries.
 One focus is on the forgotten Roman composers from this period.

-In 2009, Minasi received an appointment as historical advisor to the Orchestre symphonique de Montréal.
+In 2009, Minasi received an appointment as historical advisor to the Montreal Symphony Orchestra.
 In 2010, he served as assistant conductor and concertmaster for the Theater Dortmund production of the opera Norma by Bellini with the Balthasar Neumann Ensemble alongside Thomas Hengelbrock.

 From 2004 to 2010, Minasi taught chamber music at the Vincenzo Bellini Conservatory in Palermo.
 He has taught master classes and courses for violin, chamber music and baroque orchestra at the Longy School of Music in Cambridge (US), the Sibelius Academy in Helsinki, the Chinese Culture University in Taipei, the Kùks Residence in the Czech Republic, the Conservatory of Sydney and the Scuola di Musica in Fiesole.